Andy Kessler Skatepark

-Andy Kessler Skatepark formerly Riverside Skatepark is a skatepark located in Riverside Park on the Upper West Side of Manhattan, New York City.
-Riverside Skatepark is notable as the first full-sized public skatepark in Manhattan, designed and built by renowned skateboarder and skatepark builder Andy Kessler.
+Andy Kessler Skatepark, formerly Riverside Skatepark, is a skatepark located in Riverside Park on the Upper West Side of Manhattan, New York City.
+Riverside Skatepark is notable as the first full-sized public skatepark in Manhattan, originally designed and built by renowned skateboarder and skatepark builder Andy Kessler.

 Terrain

-Andy Kessler Skatepark is a concrete skatepark built by California Skateparks consisting of a street plaza and a pool.
+Completed in 2019, the Andy Kessler Skatepark is a concrete skatepark built by California Skateparks consisting of a street plaza and a pool.
 It maintains a similar footprint as the original skatepark of approximately 30,000 square feet overall.
 The street plaza consists of stairs, ledges, rails, banks, bank to ledge and a 4 foot mini ramp.
 The pool is 11 foot deep in the deep end with 18" of vert, the shallow end is 6.5 feet deep.
 The pool has pool coping.